mdomagk/personal-website/content/event/PMAPS2022/index.md

 location: Manchester, England (online)

 summary: Invited speaker for Special Session on Power Quality
-abstract: Presenting Simulation framework and results for harmonic propagation within transmissions systems.
+abstract: Presenting simulation framework and results for harmonic propagation within transmissions systems.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.